diodemusic/lulu/README.md

-# lulu
+# pyke

-**lulu** is a simple-by-design Riot API wrapper specifically for League of Legends.
+**pyke** is a simple-by-design Riot API wrapper specifically for League of Legends.

 ## Installation